haskell-miso/.github/profile/README.md

 ## Welcome to the Haskell [miso](https://github.com/dmjio/miso) project.

-The goal of the Haskell `miso` organization is to provide a valid [React](https://react.dev) / [React Native](https://reactnative.dev/) experience for the Haskell ecosystem while simultaneously promoting functional programming adoption to the broader JavaScript community.
-We do this by combining "Simple Haskell" philosophy with industry standard techniques such as Virtual DOM, Components, Renderers, and now [LynxJS.org](https://lynxjs.org) to target `iOS` and `Android` devices.
+The goal of the Haskell `miso` organization is to provide a first-class frontend experience, equivalen to [React](https://react.dev) / [React Native](https://reactnative.dev/) for the Haskell ecosystem while simultaneously promoting functional programming adoption to the broader JavaScript community.
+We do this by combining "Simple Haskell" philosophy with industry standard techniques such as Virtual DOM, Components, Renderers.
+We plan to grow via third-party integration, like using [LynxJS.org](https://lynxjs.org) to target `iOS` and `Android` devices.
 This organization houses community projects and tools aimed at demonstrating various features and design patterns when building [miso](https://haskell-miso.org) applications.

 ## 🍜 `miso`